Editorial Review

 Duration

-Reconstituted peptides in BAC water: 4-6 weeks at 2-8°C. Some more stable peptides (like collagen peptides) may last longer, while more fragile peptides (like some growth hormone secretagogues) may begin degrading after 3-4 weeks.
-If cloudiness, particulate matter, or color change is observed at any point, discard the solution.
+Reconstituted peptides in BAC water: 4-6 weeks at 2-8°C. More stable peptides (like collagen) may last longer.
+More fragile ones (like some growth hormone secretagogues) may begin degrading after 3-4 weeks.
+If cloudiness, particles, or color change appears at any point, discard the solution.

 Unreconstituted Storage

 Lyophilized (unreconstituted) peptides should be stored at -20°C (standard freezer) for long-term storage.
-At this temperature, most peptides maintain stability for 12-24 months.
-Some peptides can be stored at 2-8°C (refrigerator) for shorter periods (1-3 months).
-Room temperature storage of unreconstituted peptides is generally not recommended for periods longer than a few days.
+Most peptides stay stable for 12-24 months at this temperature.
+Some can be refrigerated (2-8°C) for shorter periods (1-3 months).
+Room temperature storage is generally not recommended for more than a few days.

 Critical Rule: Never Freeze Reconstituted Peptides

-Freeze-thaw cycles create ice crystals that mechanically damage peptide tertiary structure and can cause irreversible aggregation.
+Freeze-thaw cycles create ice crystals that damage peptide structure and can cause irreversible clumping.
 Once reconstituted, keep the peptide refrigerated — never frozen.
-If more peptide is available than can be used within the storage window, reconstitute only what is needed and keep the remainder as lyophilized powder in the freezer.
+If more peptide is available than can be used within the storage window, reconstitute only what is needed.
+Keep the remainder as lyophilized powder in the freezer.

 Common Mistakes to Avoid